LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 3. Locate the connector in the table, and click its **Stop** button.

 ### Troubleshoot a deployment
-While the system is establishing a connection to the bot agent, the Details icon for the connector will appear in yellow.
-If there is an error with an underlying component that supports the connection, the icon will change to red.
+If a connector enters an Offline status, which is an error status, click **Details** to view the statuses of the individual, underlying components that support the end-to-end connection.

 <img class="fancyimage" style="width:450px" src="img/ConvoBuilder/deploy_detailsMsgs.png">

-If the connection attempt fails, such that the status of the connector remains Not Connected, try waiting some time, and then stop and restart the connector.
+In the event of a failed connection, wait some time, and then try to stop and restart the connector.
 If you still need assistance, please contact your LivePerson representative.

 ### Deployment statuses
 An agent connector can have one of the following statuses:

-- **Ready to Start**:
+- **Ready to Start**: The connector was added successfully, but it hasn't been started for the first time.
 - **Online**: The connector is running, and all end-to-end connections are working well.
-- **Offline**:
-- **Stopped**: All end-to-end connections are working well, but the connector isn't running.
-- **Error**: At least one component isn't working, causing end-to-end connections not to function.
+- **Offline**: At least one underlying component isn't working, causing end-to-end connections not to function.
+The connector is in an error state and isn't running.
+- **Stopped**: The connector isn't running because it was manually stopped.

 ### Custom configuration flags